-The top photograph was taken by Architect Mr Andrew Howell and used with his permission.
+The first photograph was taken by architect Mr Andrew Howell and used with his permission.

 To commemorate the place of farewell to the soldiers who passed through the gates opposite for the Great War 1914 1919